An Organization Dedicated to Improving the Lives of Kenyan Children

 Janava Benton

-KENYA BOARD MEMBERS Board Members in the USA and in Kenya are strategically planning for greater impact and stronger partnerships for 2022 and beyond.
+Board Members in the USA and in Kenya are strategically planning for greater impact and stronger partnerships for 2023 and beyond for